-Fights are normal in any relationships but fighting everyday is not.
-Each time you fight and argue there is a certain negativity that is created.
+Fights are normal in any relationship but fighting every day is not.
+Each time you fight and argue, there is certain negativity that is created.
 You might know how to make up after that, but over time, the negative will overtake the positive aspects of your marriage.
-Arguments and disagreements are a part and parcel of a marriage but you need to be connected and in sync at the core.
+Arguments and disagreements are a part and parcel of marriage but you need to be connected and in sync at the core.

 Constant fighting in a relationship means that the relationship is alive and active.
-That’s looking at it in a positive note.
-The key here is what issues do you fight about, what is the tone adopted during the fight and how do you resolve a conflict.
-If your constant fights are insulting, demeaning and rude, then there is obviously something majorly wrong.
+That’s looking at it through a positive lens.
+The key here is what issues do you fight about, what is the tone adopted during the fight, and how do you resolve a conflict?
+If your constant fights are insulting, demeaning, and rude, then there is obviously something wrong.

 They say if you are arguing about four or five times, it is not that bad.
 There will always be conversations where you will disagree or have a difference of opinion about your partner.
 This might even lead to a bit of bickering.
 But if you are fighting too much over petty issues and they snowball into something major, it means the real problem lies elsewhere.